Diagnosis & Treatment

 A new diagnosis of scleroderma doesn't have to be overwhelming, even though the disease itself is complex.
 Diagnosing scleroderma is easiest when a person has typical symptoms and rapid skin thickening.
-In other cases, a diagnosis may take several months as the disease unfolds and reveals itself, thereby enabling the doctor to rule out other potential causes.
+In other cases, a diagnosis may take several months as the disease unfolds and reveals itself, allowing the doctor to rule out other potential causes.
 In some cases, a diagnosis is never made, because the symptoms that prompted the visit to the doctor go away on their own.

 A scleroderma diagnosis is based largely on a thorough evaluation of your medical history, symptoms and findings from the physical exam.
 Your doctor may also order several lab tests to support the diagnostic process.
 Depending on your particular symptoms, the diagnosis may be made by a general internist, a dermatologist, an orthopaedist, a respirologist or a rheumatologist.